-The withdrawal of the UK from the EU in January 2020, commonly referred to as "Brexit," has also created significant political and economic uncertainty regarding the future trading relationship between the UK and the EU.
-In particular, the UK has ratified a trade and cooperation agreement governing its future relationship with the EU.
-The agreement, which is being applied provisionally from January 1, 2021 until it is ratified by the European Parliament and the Council of the European Union, addresses trade, economic arrangements, law enforcement, judicial cooperation and a governance framework including procedures for dispute resolution, among other things.
+The withdrawal of the UK from the EU in January 2020, commonly referred to as "Brexit," has also created significant political and economic uncertainty regarding the future trading relationship between the UK and the EU as well as other countries, such as the United States, Australia and New Zealand.
+In particular, the UK and the EU have ratified a trade and cooperation agreement governing their future relationship and the UK continues to negotiate agreements on specific areas of trade and economic arrangements with other countries.
+The UK-EU trade and cooperation agreement addresses trade, economic arrangements, law enforcement, judicial cooperation and a governance framework including procedures for dispute resolution, among other things.
 Because the agreement merely sets forth a framework in many respects and will require complex additional bilateral negotiations between the UK and the EU as both parties continue to work on the rules for implementation, significant political and economic uncertainty remains about how the precise terms of the relationship between the parties will differ from the terms before withdrawal.
 These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and financial markets, and may significantly reduce global market liquidity, restrict the ability of key market participants to operate in certain financial markets or restrict our access to capital.
-Any of these factors could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Any of these factors could have a material adverse effect on our business, financial condition, results of operations and cash flows

-In the US, the National Bureau of Economic Research declared in June 2020 that the US economy officially entered a recession in February 2020, and there are concerns over the possibility of its economy entering into a deep recession, including on account of the COVID-19 pandemic.
-There continue to be similar signs of continued economic slowdown and weakness in parts of Europe and India.
-Globally, countries may require additional financial support, sovereign credit ratings may continue to decline, and there may be default on sovereign debt obligations of certain countries.
+In many countries globally there are concerns over rising inflation and potential economic recessions, including due to the impacts of the COVID-19 pandemic.
+In particular, any worsening of the ongoing labor shortage and ongoing rise in inflation could significantly weaken global economies.
+In parts of Europe and India where we operate, there are similar signs of continued economic slowdown and weakness.
+Sri Lanka, where we have operations, is facing a significant economic crisis resulting from rapidly depleting foreign reserves, a depreciating local currency and rising prices.
+Globally, countries have required and may continue to require additional financial support, sovereign credit ratings have declined and may continue to decline, and there may be default on sovereign debt obligations of certain countries.
+In addition, the U.S. Federal Reserve System and other regulatory bodies around the world may raise, or may announce intentions to raise, interest rates.
 Any of these global economic conditions may increase the cost of borrowing and cause credit to become more limited, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+The global economic slowdown may be further prolonged by subsequent outbreaks of COVID-19 in countries which are taking, or which have taken, steps to ease lockdown measures; such outbreaks may require those countries to extend their lockdown measures or roll-back previous measures taken to facilitate the re-opening of their economies.
 For further information, see "Part I - Item 3.
-Key Information - D. Risk Factors - The global economic and geo-political conditions have been and continue to be challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, financial performance, results of operations and cash flows and the prices of our equity shares and ADSs."
+Key Information - D. Risk Factors - The global economic and geo-political conditions have been and continue to be challenging and have had, and may continue to have, an adverse effect on the financial markets and the economy in general, which has had, and may continue to have, a material adverse effect on our business, clients, employees, financial performance, results of operations and cash flows and the prices of our equity shares and ADSs."